sofiabsilva/learning-path/README.md

       - [Sort Band Names](https://codepen.io/Tubbie/full/djKEpM)

    - On August 9th finished the #100DaysOfCode challenge, where I've posted on [this](https://github.com/sofiabsilva/100-days-of-code/blob/master/log.md) repo about what I've been doing each day and also [tweeting](https://twitter.com/TubbieHead) about my thoughts and progress with the challenge hashtag.
+   - Started the Harvard CS50 course on EdX.
+It was reccomended as an intro to Computer Science, and I needed something to get excited about right now, so there we go!
+I hope it's not too much to be learning intermediate/advanced JS and other languages that will be taught like C, python...
+We'll see.
+    - [x] Week 0 - Loved the first lecture and already got to learn about a bunch of conceps, like what Binary and ASCII are actually.

 # Next Steps
-   - Make the Tubbie Arts website live and market it
+   - Get Tubbie Arts website live and market it
    - Take more advanced Udacity JS courses
    - Start working on the FreeCodeCamp algorithm challenges and JS projects.
 Exciting times!